2710ivy/Metacrafters/ethProofBeginner/README.md

 ## Authors
 vyy
-with assistance from metaChris
+with assistance from metaChris @metacraftersio

 ## License

-This project is licensed under the MIT licence
+This project is licensed under the MIT licence-see the LICENSE.md file for details